 - Supporting family members of the guides, porters and cooks involved in the climb.
 It is estimated that The Big Climb Mt.
 Kilimanjaro 2023 will provide support for the 75 guides, cooks and porters and their families for 4 months.
 Estimated number of persons impacted = 375

 - Investment in renewable energy solutions for the local community including solar panels for the Marangu Hospital, Tanzania

 Contribute to raising awareness and funds for sustainable mountain development projects.
 Post your achievement on Facebook, Instagram and Twitter using #SupportTheBigClimb

 View all on

-Tim Challen, The Big Climb Co-organizer and Founder of Kilimanjaro Initiative
+Tim Challen, Founder of The Big Climb and member of The Explorers Club

 Want to support this mission?

 Be a part of The Big Climbs.
 In parallel with the Mount Kilimanjaro climb and Mount Everest Basecamp trek, organize your own activity.
 Raise awareness on the need to support sustainable mountain development.
 Raise funds for projects that will make a difference in communities, using mountains as vehicle for creating better and more sustainable lively hoods.